FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Architecture of FinPos

 \subsubsection{The Direction Decision Agent}

 Incorporating position awareness requires integrating longer-term information.
-Unlike conventional direction agents that only focus on individual trades, our agent combines structured memory (news, financial reports, and past actions) with the current portfolio state and explicitly specifies the strategic intent of each action—whether it represents a long-term position-building move or a short-term tactical adjustment to exploit local trends.
+The direction decision agent combines structured memory (news, financial reports, and past actions) with the current portfolio state and explicitly specifies the strategic intent of each action—whether it represents a long-term position-building move or a short-term tactical adjustment to exploit local trends.
 This explicit articulation not only enhances interpretability for human supervisors but also provides downstream quantity agents with a clear strategic context.
 To prevent the agent from over-relying on short-term fluctuations, we design prompts that encourage it to factor in longer horizons, thereby gradually cultivating its long-term planning capability.